The breeding of the original Puli breed

 Then what constitutes responsible breeding?

-The breeding of the Puli breed in the German Puli Club has the aim of not only having the standard of the Puli in mind.
+The breeding of the Puli breed in the German Puli Club has the aim of not only Standard of the Puli to have in view.
 In addition, it is important to preserve the character traits he has developed over centuries.
 You make Puliuli this versatile shepherd dog.
 Genetic diversity and the health associated with it is our top priority.
 The Puli breeding was on the ground after the Second World War, because there were only a few breeding animals left.
 Our current breeding is based on these breeding animals.
 Thanks to good selection and foresight of the former and present breeders, we can look today at a breeding that is not or hardly burdened with hereditary diseases.

 Under these conditions, it is clear how important it is for our breeders to make a very careful choice of breeding animals.
 We want to counteract a possible further narrowing of the gene pool.
 The robust health of the Pulis is in a time with overbred dog breeds a great asset, for which we are very grateful.
 Mating with previously studied Pulis is just as important for breeding as the knowledge about the inheritance of Puli traits.